ryan-mcclue/unsw/gens4015/week1-astrophysics.md

 An accelerating mass will propagate gravitional waves at the speed of light.
 So, the Sun sends out gravitational waves that travel at the speed of light.
 Therefore, Earth is attracted to where the Sun was ~8 minutes ago.

+Under the influence of an extreme gravitational field, time slows down (gravitational redshift) However, time is also affected when an object moves